 Abstract:

-Providing comprehensive services to people with violent behaviour affected by drug use, is challenging.
+Background: providing comprehensive services to people with violent behaviour affected by drug use is challenging.
 Trondheim Municipality aims to develop a breadth of housing and services for this target group.
-One of the plans in that context is to establish a home for 6-8 people in close physical connection to the mental health-care department at St. Olav's hospital.
+One of the plans in that context is to establish a home for 6–8 people in close physical proximity to the mental health-care department at St. Olav's hospital.

-An action research approach is suitable when the goal is to create change and where the intention is to create new solutions to current problems (Levin, 2017).
-Qualitative interviews with professionals in the field, user representatives, workshops and participation in the planning process and literature studies, have been conducted.
+Methods: an action research approach is suitable when the goal is to create change and the intention is to create new solutions to current problems (Levin, 2017).
+Qualitative interviews with professionals in the field, user representatives, workshops, participation in the planning process, and literature studies have been conducted.

-The need for safety, fixed routines, positive impulses and the opportunity to influence one's own everyday life is pointed out as crucial for people with a behaviour that either scares or is exploited.
-Several emphasize the importance of activities and food-serving to secure that nutritional status is maintained.
+Results: the need for safety, fixed routines, positive impulses, and the opportunity to influence one's own everyday life are pointed out as crucial for people with a behaviour that either scares or is exploited.
+Several emphasise the importance of activities and food- service to ensure that nutritional status is maintained.

-Rethinking housing models for the target group is necessary but difficult in practice.
-There is a need for innovative solutions, design and services for the individuals that secures the employees and the neighbours.
+Conclusion: Rethinking housing models for the target group is necessary but difficult in practice.
+There is a need for innovative solutions, designs, and services for individuals that secure employees and neighbours.

 Keywords: Housing; dignity; architecture; mental health; quality of life